-- Review and recommend to the Board the risk management policy including risk appetite, risk limits, tolerance and risk strategy. - Review and recommend to the Board for approval the Bank's Enterprise-wide Risk Management Policy and other specific risk policies. - Monitor the Bank's plan and progress in meeting regulatory risk based supervision requirements. - Monitor implementation and migration to Basel II, III, and IV and other local and international risk management bodies as approved by the regulators. - Review the organization's risk-reward profiles including credit, market and operational risk-reward profiles and where necessary, recommend strategies for improvement. - Evaluate the risk profile and risk management plans drafted for major projects, acquisitions, new products and new ventures or services to determine the impact on the risk reward profile. - Oversight of management's process for the identification of significant risks and the adequacy of prevention, detection and reporting mechanisms. - Receive reports on, and review the adequacy and effectiveness of the Bank's risk and control processes to support its strategy and objectives. - Endorse definition of risk and return preferences and target risk portfolio. - Periodic review of changes in the economic and business environment, including emerging trends and other factors relevant to the Bank's risk profile. - Ensure compliance with the Bank's credit policies, applicable laws and statutory requirements prescribed by the regulatory/supervisory authorities. - Review the effectiveness of the risk management system on an annual basis. - To perform any other duties assigned by the Board from time to time.
+- Review and recommend to the Board the risk management policy including risk appetite, risk limits, tolerance and risk strategy. - Review and recommend to the Board for approval the Bank's Enterprise-wide Risk Management Policy and other specific risk policies. - Monitor the Bank's plan and progress in meeting regulatory risk based supervision requirements. - Monitor implementation and migration to Basel II, III, and IV and other local and international risk management bodies as • approved by the regulators. - Review the organization's risk-reward profiles including credit, market and operational risk-reward profiles and where necessary, recommend strategies for improvement. - Evaluate the risk profile and risk management plans drafted for major projects, acquisitions, new products and new ventures or services to determine the impact on the risk reward profile. - Oversight of management's process for the identification of significant risks and the adequacy of prevention, detection and reporting mechanisms. - Receive reports on, and review the adequacy and effectiveness of the Bank's risk and control processes to support its strategy and objectives. - Endorse definition of risk and return preferences and target risk portfolio. - Periodic review of changes in the economic and business environment, including emerging trends and other factors relevant to the Bank's risk profile. - Ensure compliance with the Bank's credit policies, applicable laws and statutory requirements prescribed by the regulatory/supervisory authorities. - Review the effectiveness of the risk management system on an annual basis. - To perform any other duties assigned by the Board from time to time.

-THE THEFT BOTH GIVE GO TONE WITH
+The members are as follows:

 1 Mr. Olaitan Kajero Chairman

 2 Mr. Rasheed Kolarinwa Member

 3 Dr. (Mrs) Omolara Akanji Member

 4 Mrs. Tairat Tijani Member

-5 Mr. Michael Jituboh Member
+5 Mr. Michael Ajukwu Appointed - 27/06/2018 Member

-6 Mr. Yemi Adeola Member
+6 Mr. Abubakar Suleiman Member

-7 Mr. Kayode Lawal Member
+7 Mr. Yemi Odubiyi Member

-8 Mr. Yemi Odubiyi Member
+8 Mr. Emmanuel Emefienim Member